keboola/connection-docs/components/applications/index.md

 If you want to see a short **demo on using a 3rd party app in KBC** (analyzing text data), [click here](https://www.youtube.com/watch?v=dx03hlA7dTo).
 The video shows how to quickly extract text data from Twitter's API, process the data through Geneea's natural language processing algorithm and visualise the results in Tableau.

+## Applications vs. Transformations
+Application and Transformations share many common properties.
+However, they differ in certain important aspects.

+**Shared Properties:**

+- Both Transformations and Applications can be used in your orchestrations in exactly the same way.
+- The code of most R and Python Transformations can be used in Applications and vice versa with none or very few modifications.
+- The KBC programming interfaces for Applications and Transformations are highly similar.

+**Differences:**

+- The code in Transformations is visible to everyone in the KBC project.
+The application code can be hidden.
+- The Transformation code is tied to a specific project.
+To share the code across different projects, use Application.
+- Transformations are versioned as changes in the configuration in the KBC project.
+Applications are versioned externally.
+- Applications can be created for you by 3rd parties, with some or even no access to your KBC project.
+- There are also some [technical differences](https://developers.keboola.com/extend/custom-science/#technical-differences) between the two.

+When deciding between the two, consider your capabilities, available resources and the complexity of the task you need to perform.
+For more details, go to our [Developer Documentation](https://developers.keboola.com/extend/).